chivandikwa/gatsby-casper/src/content/clean-architecture.md

 # Summary

 Give Clean Architecture a try and evaluate for yourself the claims it makes.
-Overall, however, we can summarize as follow:
+Overall, however, we can summarize as follows:

 - Clean Architecture is good for long-term software life